 Future meetings – Annex 1 of this TD (based on TD525)

+WP2-11: approval of the RG-DT meeting report, TD525-R1

-Anticipated Action WP2-7: Agree to include in the TSAG report to WTSA-24 the proposed new Resolution on Sustainable Digital Transformation in TD681-R1.
+Anticipated Action WP2-12: Agree to include in the TSAG report to WTSA-24 the proposed new Resolution on Sustainable Digital Transformation in TD681-R1.

 Anticipated action RG-DT-1: Approve Liaison Statement on activities and studies on sustainable digital transformation to UPU, Annex 2 of TD525.